eduardodomingos/eduardodomingos.com/plugins/media-file-renamer/readme.txt

 * Add: Many new options.
 * Add: Pro version.
 * Add: Manual file rename (Pro).
-* Update: Use actions for renaming (to faciliate support for more renaming features).
+* Update: Use actions for renaming (to facilitate support for more renaming features).

 = 2.0.0 =
 * Fix: Texts.